wp-plugins/thrivehive/readme.txt

 == Changelog ==
-V 1.5 Minor release changing functionalities for filtering pages by types and comment management V 1.41 Fix for quattro theme main menu and sub-menu
-V 1.40 Fix for excessive slashes in seo homepage
+V 1.51 Updating user creation to include email address and adding method to update it V 1.5 Minor release changing functionalities for filtering pages by types and comment management V 1.40 Fix for excessive slashes in seo homepage
 V 1.39 Fix for RSS XML Feed
 V 1.38 Adding footer changes to include address